MHTTCs Implementing Change

 The New England MHTTC Person-Centered Recovery Planning (PCRP) Learning Collaborative project is a multi-agency learning collaborative to provide intense training, TA, and implementation support around the practice of PCRP.
 It began with a series of introductory webinars in December 2019 and was scheduled to conclude in December 2020; however, supports will be extended for 3 months due to significant project disruptions caused by the COVID-19 pandemic.
 Primary faculty are Dr. Janis Tondora of the Yale Program for Recovery and Community Health and Dr. Dan Wartenberg of Newport Mental Health.

-Between September 2019 and September 2020, we provided intensive technical assistance (TA) in Motivational Interviewing for four behavioral health service provider agencies.
-Portions of the intensive TA were on hold during the peak of the COVID-19 pandemic as agencies addressed emergent issues, but we were able to restart the project and move forward.
+Between September 2019 and September 2020, Northeast and Caribbean MHTTC provided intensive technical assistance (TA) in Motivational Interviewing for four behavioral health service provider agencies.
 The project included face-to-face tailored trainings, consultation, and implementation support for providers, supervisors, and administrators, as well as an ongoing learning community for each group.

-The Central East MHTTC, in collaboration with the Annapolis Coalition on the Behavioral Health Workforce and the Community Behavioral Health Association of Maryland, invited organizations to apply to participate in a Workforce Recruitment and Retention Collaborative.
-This project educated community-based behavioral health providers in Maryland on the multiple factors contributing to the crisis in the recruitment and retention of behavioral staff.
-The collaborative assisted providers to identify factors influencing their ability to recruit and retain staff and develop individualized action plans.
-It also provided technical assistance and allowed providers to share progress and receive feedback from members of the Collaborative.
+The Central East MHTTC, in collaboration with the Annapolis Coalition on the Behavioral Health Workforce and the Community Behavioral Health Association of Maryland, invited organizations to participate in a Workforce Recruitment and Retention Collaborative that would educate community-based behavioral health providers in Maryland on the multiple factors contributing to the crisis in the recruitment and retention of behavioral staff.

 Through support and partnership with the Illinois Association for Behavioral Health (IABH), Great Lakes MHTTC committed to conducting a Youth Mental Health First Aid (YMHFA) Training Initiative in 2019 to provide training to adults who work with youth on how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 IABH trained staff to become YMHFA trainers and held nine trainings and trained over 200 adults to become Youth Mental Health First Aiders.
 As we were in the middle of our first year of this initiative, a new pilot program for Teen Mental Health First Aid (tMHFA) was coming into fruition.